 Highway A14 , exit Molfetta.
 Found a few kilometers along the superstrada Adriatica (interstate)SS 16 bis

-Functioning for almost a year, the fashion district Molfetta is the first cittadella of shopping in sourther Italy.
-With Barocche pugliesi architecture.
-Some sixty-something shops carrying past collections at discounted pricew, and every item you may image is for sale; housing and home, shoes, perfumes, lingerie.
+The fashion district Molfetta is the first cittadella of shopping in sourthern Italy, with barocco pugliese architecture.
+Some sixty-something shops carrying past collections at discounted price and every item you may image is for sale; housing and home, shoes, perfumes, lingerie.
 And you may enjoy resturants and coffee bars with free parking.
-In contruction is a multi-sala cinema, and theme park.
+There’s also a multi-sala cinema, a theme park and an indoor skate-park.

 A shop in Puglia by the Torinese company SuperGa.